Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-The algorithm selects an arbitrary vertex of degree $3$ and splits on it (i.e., it performs Reduction III on it).
+The algorithm selects an arbitrary vertex of degree $3$ and splits on it (i.e., it performs 3 on it).
 Suppose the algorithm selects $a_{n}$.

-Let us first show that the constraint graph that is obtained by performing Reduction III on $a_{n}$ and simplifying the instance is $G_3(n-4)$.
+Let us first show that the constraint graph that is obtained by performing 3 on $a_{n}$ and simplifying the instance is $G_3(n-4)$.
 If $n=4$, observe that $G_3(4)$ is a complete graph on $4$ vertices.
-Branching on one vertex leaves a complete graph on $3$ vertices which vanishes by applications of Reduction II, Reduction I and Reduction 0.
-If $n>4$, the algorithm splits on variable $a_{n}$, which creates two instances where $a_{n}$ is removed.
-Afterwards, Reduction II is performed on the variables $a_{n-3}, a_{n-2},$ and $a_{n-1}$, and the constraint graph of the resulting instances is $G_3(n-4)$.
+Branching on one vertex leaves a complete graph on $3$ vertices which vanishes by applications of 2, 1 and 0.
+If $n>4$, the algorithm splits on variable $a_{n}$, which creates $r$ instances where $a_{n}$ is removed.
+Afterwards, 2 is performed on the variables $a_{n-3}, a_{n-2},$ and $a_{n-1}$, and the constraint graph of the resulting instances is $G_3(n-4)$.

-Thus, Reduction III is executed $n/4 = m/6$ times recursively by the algorithm, resulting in a running time of $\Omega(r^{m/6})$. \end{proof}
+Thus, 3 is executed $n/4 = m/6$ times recursively by the algorithm, resulting in a running time of $\Omega(r^{m/6})$. \end{proof}

 \begin{lemma} On connected instances with maximum degree 4, the Scott-Sorkin algorithm has worst-case running time $\Omega(r^{3m/16})$. \end{lemma} \begin{proof} The lemma is proven by exhibiting an infinite family of connected instances with maximum degree 4, where only a constant number of vertices have degree less than $4$, such that the algorithm may perform $\Omega(r^{3n/8})$ steps when given an instance on $n$ vertices from this family.